nopSolutions/nopCommerce-Docs/en/getting-started/admin-area-overview.md

 The dashboard has the following sections:

+* **Start accepting orders** is a section that contains all the main topics related to setting up your store.
+This wizard will literally take you "by the hand" through the administration panel and tell you how everything works.

 * **nopCommerce news** is a section that shows important news, sales and promotions information from nopCommerce.

 * **Common statistics** of your webstore, which includes numbers of orders, pending return requests, registered customers, and low-stock products.